wb14123/blog/jekyll/_posts/2016-05-14-How-to-Put-RNN-Layer-Into-Nueral-Network-Model.markdown

 * Count output from current input and state: <span>$$ output_i = out\_func(state, input_i) $$</span>
 * Update the state: <span>$$ state = next\_state $$</span>

-The `state_func` and `out_func` maybe different depends on what kind of the RNN is (for example, LSTM or GRU), but the basic structure is the same.
+The `state_func` and `out_func` may be different depending on what kind of RNN it is (for example, LSTM or GRU), but the basic structure is the same.

-A thing we need to notice is, the process I just described, is just the behaviour of one RNN layer.
+A thing we need to notice is, the process I just described, is just the behavior of one RNN layer.

 Then we've got two outputs from the RNN: a sequence of output and its inner state.
 Normally, if we want to stack multiple RNN layers, we can use the sequence of output as the next input of RNN layer.
 If you just want a vector to represent the sequence of data, you can get the output of the last step.
 Some other models such as seq2seq also uses the inner state to represent the sequence of data.